Inclusion and accessibility

 Financial and voluntary support is sought for the project.

-Can you imagine providing support to visually impaired participants at the event locations?
-There will be professional instructions and information materials available for this support.
+Would you consider providing support to visually impaired participants at the event venues?
+Professional training and information materials will be provided for this support.

 Or can you or your institution support the project financially?
-Since I am self-employed as an individual with my own severe disability, it is very difficult to receive funding.
-I am grateful for any support!
+Since I'm a self-employed individual with a severe disability, it's very difficult to obtain funding.
+I'm grateful for any support!

-Do you have questions and would like to get involved?
+Do you have questions or would you like to get involved?
 Please contact me.

 MORE INFORMATION ABOUT THE PROJECT